12 Accounting Jobs for Accounting Majors to Consider

 6. Financial Examiner

 Financial examiners review the finances and transactions of financial organizations to ensure compliance with laws and evaluate the financial health of the organization.
 They are responsible for assessing the level of risk in loans and transactions and monitoring lending activity to protect borrowers and ensure that lenders do not offer predatory loans.
 Financial examiners may work within financial or insurance firms or in the state and federal government.
 Financial examiners have to stay up-to-date with new regulations and establish organizational policies to protect these regulations.
-A bachelor’s degree is needed for employment as a financial examiner.
+A bachelor’s degree is needed for a career as a financial examiner.

 Median annual wage: $81,690